evaesteban/IDD-Fa19-Lab3/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

+From 0 to 1023, which is 1024 different values.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+It has 10 bits of resolution because 1024 = 2^10.

 ## Part B. RGB LED